-As with any investment, you could lose all or part of your investment in the F/m Ultrashort TIPS Fund and the Fund's performance could trail that of other investments.
-The Fund is subject to certain risks, including the principal risks noted below, any of which may adversely affect the Fund's net asset value per share ("NAV"), trading price, yield, total return and ability to meet its investment objective.
-The value of the Fund's investments may decrease, which would cause the value of the Fund's Shares to decrease.
+The value of the F/m Ultrashort Tax-Free Muni Fund's investments may decrease, which will cause the value of the Fund's Shares to decrease.
 As a result, you may lose money on your investment in the Fund, and there can be no assurance that the Fund will achieve its investment objective.
 The Fund's principal risks are presented in alphabetical order to facilitate finding particular risks and comparing them with other funds.
 Each risk summarized below is considered a "principal risk" of investing in the Fund, regardless of the order in which it appears.
-Different risks may be more significant at different times depending on market conditions or other factors.
+Different risks may be more significant at various times depending on market conditions or other factors.